kiranma72/abdm-docs/content/1-basics/integrators_overview.md

  | PHR App | Consumer applications that want to help users manage their health records & consents | PHR Apps |
  | Integrated Programs | Healthcare applications from the goverment | CoWIN, Nikshay, eHospital, PMJAY, |

-ABDM compliance testing will be have to be passed for each role you wish to support in your application
+ABDM compliance testing will have to be passed for each role you wish to support in your application

 For an explaination of the various roles read the [PHR Architecture Overview](/abdm-docs/1-basics/phr_architecture_overview/)